trailofbits/ghe-backup/README.md

 #### Github Enterprise SSH Access

 [Enable SSH access](https://enterprise.github.com/help/articles/ssh-access) to the Github Enterprise server through the management console with a public key from your backup server.
 Restrict access to only your backup server with the `from` option in your SSH public key.
+OS X users may want to use [Homebrew](http://brew.sh/) to install GnuPG.

 #### GnuPG backup key